laro/Cilia/README.md

               using  Array::InArgumentType = const ArrayView
               using Vector::InArgumentType = const VectorView
               ```
-        - Bigger `...View`-classes with a size of _more_ than 16 bytes (such as `MatrixBaseView`, `ImageBaseView`, and `MDArrayBaseView`) will be passed by reference:
+        - Bigger `...View`-classes with a size of _more_ than 16 bytes (such as `MatrixBasicView`, `ImageBasicView`, and `MDArrayBasicView`) will be passed by reference:
             - ```
-              using  Matrix::InArgumentType = const MatrixBaseView&
+              using  Matrix::InArgumentType = const MatrixBasicView&
-              using   Image::InArgumentType = const ImageBaseView&
+              using   Image::InArgumentType = const ImageBasicView&
-              using MDArray::InArgumentType = const MDArrayBaseView&
+              using MDArray::InArgumentType = const MDArrayBasicView&
               ```
     - **`CopyArgumentType`**
         - of a type `T` typically simply is `T`